-As his third-round knockout of Matthew Macklin demonstrates, Gennady Golovkin (27-0, 24 KOs) is a top contender.
+As his third-round knockout of Matthew Macklin demonstrates, Gennady Golovkin (27-0, 24 KOs) is a top fighter.
 However, as his competition gets tougher, will anyone be able to stop him?

 In a recent interview with Lance Pugmire of the Los Angeles Times, Golovkin and his trainer Abel Sanchez revealed that they “altered his stand-up style and converted to more of a brawler after Sanchez showed him videos of legendary Mexican warrior Julio Cesar Chavez Sr.”